mahilab/Syntacts/tutorials/draw.md

 }
 ```

-Now we can add a button to our GUI code in `update` that will call the function:
+Now we can add a button to our GUI code in `update` that will call the function if the Session is not open yet.

 ```cpp
 ...